adras/dnSpy/README.md

+# DnSpy is archived
+Just to be sure there's a backup of that awesome project I forked it.
+Orignal Readme follows

 # dnSpy - [Latest release](https://github.com/dnSpy/dnSpy/releases)

 dnSpy is a debugger and .NET assembly editor.
 You can use it to edit and debug assemblies even if you don't have any source code available.
 Main features: